Skip to main content

 The /status endpoint

-Just as in the Management API, this is a public or anonymous route.
-So no authentication is required.
+Just as in the Management API, this is a public and anonymous route, so no authentication is required.

 Included in the /status endpoint of the Management API